mstf37184-droid/mstf37184-droid/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ...Building web projects with HTML & CSS
 - 🌱 I’m currently learning ...HTML & CSS
 - 👯 I’m looking to collaborate on ...GitHub
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ...Advanced CSS techniques and responsive web design
 - 💬 Ask me about ...Web Development
 - 📫 How to reach me: ...mstf37184@gmail.com
 - 😄 Pronouns: ...She/her